Aman-05-hub/Calendar-Generator-/README.md

 # Calendar-Generator-
 Algorithim of the goes as:

-Step-1  We take the year(centuary) from user as int value and store it in  'year'
+Step-1  We take the year(century) from user as int value and store it in  'year'

 Step-2  We take the month (as jan ,feb...) as string and store it in 'month'